minhaj-shakeel/Parallel-Programming/PAGERANK/Readme.md

-# Implementation of PageRank Algorithm with MapReduce Library
+# Implementation of PageRank with MapReduce

 ## Installation Instructions